TurnbullCourses/cs345-project01-becky-chloe-mateo/README.md

 User Test Script: https://docs.google.com/document/d/1r6P4HvWyoVJCXniTFBeOhMqZHBZvOP9_gbXvpaMr3zI/edit?usp=sharing

 Three Use Cases that you will implement first:
-1. createAccount
+1. createAccount: Mateo
-2. deposit
+2. deposit: Chloe
-3. withdraw
+3. withdraw: Becky

 Which classes & methods do you need to implement for these use cases?
 (Indicated which team member is responsible for the implemenation)
-1. Account
+1. AbstractAccount: Chloe, Mateo, Becky
-2. savingsAccount
+2. SavingsAccount: Becky,
-3. checkingAccount
+3. CheckingAccount:
-4. Customer
+4. Customer: Becky,